HTTPArchive/almanac.httparchive.org/src/content/en/2020/css.md

 Similarly, in our conference talks, we often tend to focus on complicated, elaborate use cases that make heads explode and Twitter feeds fill with "CSS can do *that*?!".
 However, it turns out most CSS usage in the wild is fairly simple.
 [CSS Variables are mostly used as constants](#complexity) and rarely refer to other variables, `calc()` is [mostly used with two terms](#calculations), gradients [mostly have two stops](#gradients) and so on.

-The web is not a teenager anymore.
-It is now 30 years old and acts like it.
-It tends to favor stability over new bling, and readability over complexity, occasional guilty pleasures aside.
+The web is not a teenager anymore—it is now 30 years old and acts like it.
+It tends to favor stability over new bling and readability over complexity, occasional guilty pleasures aside.

 ## Methodology